NHDrizzt/frontend-projects/payapi-multi-page-app/README.md

 ### The challenge

+This is a solution to the [PayAPI multi-page website challenge on Frontend]

 Users should be able to:

 - View the optimal layout for each page depending on their device's screen size